 - 1. We compare two line segments by simple observation, by tracing the segments and by using instruments. - 2.
 The instruments used to compare and draw line segments are ruler and divider. - 3.
-The unit of measuring length is 1 centimeter (1 cm)1 cm = 10 mm. - 4.
-A protractor is a semi circular curved model with 180 equal divisions used to measure and construct angles. - 5.
+Length is measured in cm and mm.
+1 cm = 10 mm. - 4.
+A protractor is a semi circular curved model with 180 equal divisions used to measure and construct angles.
+Each division is called 1 degree (1°) - 5.
 The unit of measuring an angle is a degree (1°).
 It is $\frac{1}{360}$ th part of one rotation. - 6.
 The measure of right angle is 90° and that of straight angle is 180°. - 7.
 An angle is acute if its measure is smaller than that of a right angle. - 8.
 An angle is obtuse if its measure is more than that of a right angle and less than a straight angle. - 9.
 An angle is reflex if its measure is more than a straight angle and less than a complete angle. - 10.
 Two distinct lines of a plane which have a common point are intersecting lines. - 11.
 Two intersecting lines are perpendicular if the angle between them is a right angle. - 12.
 If two lines of a plane do not intersect each other then they are called parallel lines. - 13.
 Two parallel lines do not have any common point.